gsi-ee/go4/README.txt

      Specifies version of qt, which should be used for gui compilation.
      Qt installation will be tested with pkg-config utility.
      If 'withqt' not specified, QTDIR variable will be tested.
-     If none 'withqt' and QTDIR are set, first Qt4 and than Qt3 will be tried to used by go4.
+     If none 'withqt' and QTDIR are set, first Qt5 and than Qt3 will be tried to used by go4.

-  withweb=true
+  noweb=1
-     Enable building of web-based canvas.
-Required ROOT 6.18 version build with -Droot7=ON -Dqt5web=ON build options.
+     Disables building of web-based canvas.
+Normally web canvas build for ROOT 6.18, which is build with -Droot7=ON -Dqt5web=ON build options.

-  nox11=true
+  nox11=1
      Build go4 gui without use of X11.
 Default for Mac and Windows.
 Required web support in ROOT.